midhun-neo/sidepanel/Code-conventions.md

   private _foo: string;

   @Input()
-  set foo(newFoo: string) {
+  set foo(value: string) {
-    this._foo = newFoo;
+    this._foo = value;
     this.doSomethingElse();
   }
 }
 ```

-The setter will have a parameter named like the setter, but prepended by new, in camelCase.
+The setter will have a parameter named `value`.
 Also notice how we prepended our instance variable with an underscore and marked it as private.

 Since our instance variable is "private" now, we need to offer a getter too: